Austrian colonial policy: Rio de Oro

-This colonial move made by the Austrians was primarily to justify the naval aspirations of several Austrian ministers.
-The Hungarian Parliament had been for some time opposed to naval expansion, and the Austrians had slowly been pressuring the Hungarians for increased naval expenditures in the national budget.
-With the Hungarian veto of this purchase, this ended further potential colonial expansion and ideas of dramatic naval expansion in Austria-Hungary.
+The process faced significant setbacks, primarily due to internal disagreements among economic groups and the government.
+The government initially wanted to negotiate directly with the Spanish, but there was a lack of consensus on who should lead the talks.
+Proposals included using the Austrian-Hungarian Colonial Society or prominent figures like Austrian Commerce Minister Baron Josef De Paoli or businessman Arthur Krupp, but these were met with obstacles.
+De Paoli sought the involvement of Foreign Minister Agenor Goluchowski, while Krupp rejected the offer due to past failures in Somalia.

+By the end of 1899, the negotiations stalled, with neither the government nor business circles willing to invest the necessary funds.
+The Spanish continued waiting for an offer from Austria-Hungary, despite interest from other countries, including Germany, Britain, France, and Italy, in the territory.
+Ultimately, the Spanish began talks with the French, who sought to acquire Rio de Oro to expand their colonial holdings in North Africa.
+However, public opinion in Spain shifted, and the government eventually decided against selling the territory.

 Port of Tianjin

 Austria-Hungary participated in the Eight-Nation Alliance from 1899 to 1901.
 This grand alliance was formed to contain the Boxer Rebellion in China.
 The Austro-Hungarian Navy helped in suppressing the rising.
 However, Austria-Hungary sent the smallest force of any nation.
 Only four cruisers and a force of only 296 marines were dispatched.

 Even so, on 27 December 1902, Austria gained a concession zone in Tianjin as part of the reward for its contribution to the Alliance.
 The Austrian concession zone was 150 acre in area; which was slightly larger than the Italian, but smaller than the Belgian zone.
 The self-contained concession had its own prison, school, barracks, and hospital.
 It also contained the Austro-Hungarian consulate and its citizens were under Austrian, not Chinese, rule.

 The concession was provided with a small garrison, and Austria-Hungary proved unable to maintain control of its concession during the Great War.
 The concession zone was swiftly occupied on the Chinese declaration of war on the Central Powers.
 On 14 August 1917 the lease was terminated, (along with that of the larger German concession in the same city).

 Austria abandoned all claims to Tianjin on 10 September 1919.
 Hungary also made a similar recognition in 1920.
 However, despite its relatively short life-span of 15 years, the Austrians left their mark on that area of the city, as can be seen in the Austrian architecture that still stands in the city.